Last updated on July 8th, 2023 at 11:35 pm

-Bee balm, hollyhock, hibiscus, trumpet honeysuckle, clematis, impatiens, phlox, purple coneflower, roses and fuchsias are some of the common flowers that will attract hummingbirds to your garden.
+Bee balm, hollyhock, hibiscus, trumpet honeysuckle, clematis, impatiens, phlox, purple coneflower, roses, cosmos and fuchsias are some of the common flowers that will attract hummingbirds to your garden.
 But hanging a hummingbird feeder where you can easily see it is probably the best way to observe the hummingbirds in action.

-There’s no need to buy expensive nectar – make your own syrup from the recipe shown here.
+There’s no need to buy expensive nectar – feed the hummingbirds by making your own syrup from the recipe shown here.

 Homemade Hummingbird Food